planttheidea/moize/README.md

 memoized({ foo: "foo", bar: "bar" }); // pulls from cache
 ```

 The `equals` method receives two parameters (cache key values) and should return a `boolean`.
-Please note that this will be slower than the default strict equality comparison, however how much slower is based on the efficiency of the method passed.
+Please note that this will be slower than the default SameValueZero equality comparison, however how much slower is based on the efficiency of the method passed.

+**NOTE**: This comparison is used iteratively on each argument, rather than comparing the two keys as a whole.

 #### isDeepEqual